ilei2/doggr/README.md

 #Doggr
-Doggr is a CS411 Group Project with the following members:
+Doggr is a CS411 Group Project created by the following members:

 Ash K., Jasmine K., Ivy L., Kirsten W.